nais/doc/deployment/README.md

 # Deploy your application

 {% hint style="warning" %}
-This article is about a new beta version of NAIS deploy.
-It is not yet available to all users, marked by the absence of a team API key.
+Team API keys are not provisioned to all users yet.

 Get beta access at #pig_deployment on Slack.
 {% endhint %}